 - In the daytime, a T-shirt might suffice if the sun is out.
 Bring a sweater/jacket with you though so you can put it on when it gets chilly.

-- Bring/wear track shoes so you can go further down the tea plantations, away from the crowds, for photos 😉 Be careful as the slopes can get steep and slippery.
+- You saw this tip here first 😉 Wear track shoes so you can go further down the tea plantations, away from the crowds, for photos!
+I managed to go lower down the slopes because many people were wearing things like slippers or sandals.
+Be careful regardless, as the slopes get steep and slippery.

-- To make the most of your trip, book those day-long tours so you can get a taste of everything, and not worry about transport at Cameron Highlands!
+- If you don’t have a car, to make the most of your trip, book those day-long tours so you can get a taste of everything, and not worry about transport at Cameron Highlands!
 The roads at Cameron Highlands can be very congested.

 How to get to Cameron Highlands